-What is A teg Unit?
+What is a Glycol Dehydration Unit?

 A TEG unit removes water vapor from the gas or liquids such as natural gas or oil.
 Water vapor in gas is like humidity in the air; it can only be removed through a dehydration process such as a liquid or solid desiccant dehydrator or with refrigeration.
 Water vapor is the amount of water contained in gas at a given temperature and pressure.
 There are three main characteristics that affect the water vapor in gas; temperature, pressure, and volume.